developameya/fire_notes/README.md

 1. Fluter Bloc<br>
    - Widgets that make it easy to integrate blocs and cubits into Flutter.
 2. GetIt
+    - Simple direct Service Locator that allows to decouple the interface from a concrete implementation and to access the concrete implementation from everywhere in your App.
 3. Flutter Hooks
 4. Freezed
 5. JSON Serializable